KristinaM93/DeNTAS-De-Novo-Transcriptome-Analysis-Statistics/README.md

 # DeNTAS-De-Novo-Transcriptome-Analysis-Statistics

-This file contains a basic description of DeNTAS', details of the web design and developent.
+This page contains a basic description of DeNTAS', details of the web design and developent.

 # Web design and development